Theodor Bergmann

 Theodor Bergmann (May 21, 1850 in Sailauf – March 23, 1931 in Gaggenau) was a German businessman and industrialist best remembered for the various revolutionary firearms his companies released.
 Like many entrepreneurs of the era, his activities centered on bicycles, and the nascent automobile.
 Armament was not Bergmann's primary focus, but the one he was most attracted to, which was the reason most of his pistols were manufactured under license once they were created.
 He is famous for creating automatic pistols, and their ammunition.

-Theodor Bergmann sold his automobile activity to Carl Benz in 1910.
+He managed Eisenwerke Gaggenau and sold his automobile activity to Carl Benz in 1910.

 A new Bergmann model pistol was patented every year: